EmptyEnergy/MDC_FDA/README.md

 Example:
 ideviceimagemounter (DDI.dmg) (DDI.dmg.signature)

-Note : if you get an error while the process close Xcode on your Mac and reboot your iPhone After that replace iphone.pem again with DirtyJIT
+Note : if you get an error while the process close Xcode and reboot your iPhone After that replace iphone.pem again with DirtyJIT

 9. Open FileTroller on you device and press on the Button